Konstantin35/pirl.cryptopools.info/README.md

 ### Credits

 Made by sammy007.
 Licensed under GPLv3.
-Modified by Akira Takizawa & The Ellaism Project.
+Modified by Akira Takizawa & The Ellaism Project & phatblinkie and mohannad and the ethpool update project.

 #### Contributors